zhangwei217245/BULKI_Store/README.md

 # BULKI Store

-Object Store implementation inspired by DAOS and PDC.
+A memory-safe Object Store implementation in Rust.

+Inspired by DAOS and PDC.

 Built for I/O Researchers.

 ## Prerequisites